-- 25 elderflower heads (approximate)
+- About 25 elderflower heads

-- 7 cups water about 1.5 liters
+- 7 cups (about 1.5 liters) water

-- 5 cups sugar (1 kg)
+- 5 cups (1 kg) sugar

-- Zest of 2 lemons, 1 orange, 1/2 grapefruit
+- Zest of 2 lemons, 1 orange, 1/2 a grapefruit

-- 1 teaspoon citric acid optional
+- 1 teaspoon citric acid, optional

 - Place the elderflowers in a large heat safe bowl.
 In a large saucepan, add the sugar and the citrus zest and stir well.
 Add the water and heat over medium heat, stirring frequently, until the sugar is dissolved.
 Remove from heat and pour over the elderflowers.
 Stir in the citric acid.
 Let sit at room temperature overnight or for around 24 hours.
 Strain through a fine mesh strainer and store in sterilized bottles or jars in the refrigerator.